Klytie Pate: The potter

 Klytie Pate’s pots take form in numerous shapes and sizes.
 Over the years she managed to produce a staggering amount of pottery, much of which is distributed in private collections across Australia, which makes it difficult to grasp the scope of her work.
 Even so, galleries often had to wait for an opportunity to exhibit her work as she became better known.
 She made lidded jars, large bowls and vases, lamp bases, jugs, animals and birds, large decorated plates, wall tiles, tea sets and mugs.
 Klytie went through different periods where she concentrated on a certain colour glaze, shape, or theme in the production of her pots.
 However, notably, apart from sets of cups and saucers, no two pieces are the same.

 Making pottery was a process that Klytie carried out from beginning to end.
 Careful in the clay she selected, in more recent years she worked from a home studio.

 In 1991 Klytie was awarded the Order of Australia, for service to the Arts, particularly ceramic art and sculpture.

+In honour of Klytie Pate’s contribution to the artform of ceramics, the Klytie Pate Award for Ceramics was formed and is a national prize, open to all ceramicists in Australia and New Zealand.
+The 2023 biennial prize was valued at $10,000.
+Ceramicists who have been finalists in the previous awards include: Csongvay Blackwood, Pie Bolton, Greg Daly, Cathy Franzi, Minna Graham and Steph Wallace.